Is Micro Living Apartments the New Trend in Columbus, Ohio?

 - They are seen as more sustainable options for living

 - They are affordable and do not come with large utility bills

-As cities become more populated, and land for real estate more sparse, developers and investors have been drawn to buildings that support micro-units because of the amount of units that can be squeezed into a building.
-Although small, these units have been fetching building owners an average of $750-$850 per month.
+As cities become more populated, and land for real estate more sparse, developers and investors have been drawn to buildings that support micro apartments because of the amount of units that can be squeezed into a building.
+Although small, these micro living apartments have been fetching building owners an average of $750-$850 per month.

 Because of higher than average rent prices, not everyone can afford to live in downtown Columbus.
 And with the economy still in recovery, lower incomes are forcing renters to seek out living spaces that are under $1,000 a month.

-More and more people are looking to micro-units as an affordable solution, and investors are seeing the value in purchasing or building these types of multifamily homes.
-Although micro-units have yet to become the mainstream form of residence in Columbus, they are a growing trend that investors should definitely take note of in the future.
+More and more people are looking to micro apartments as an affordable solution, and investors are seeing the value in purchasing or building these types of multifamily homes.
+Although micro living apartments have yet to become the mainstream form of residence in Columbus, they are a growing trend that investors should definitely take note of in the future.